CODE OF CONDUCT

 3. Applications for loans and their processing

-• All relevant information pertaining to the loan/loan facility will be made available in the relevant loan application form(s) or through other modes (term sheet, sanction letter etc.).
+• All relevant information pertaining to the loan/loan facility will be made available in the relevant loan application form(s) or through other modes (term sheet, Sanction letter, Key Fact Statement etc.).
 The loan application form will also indicate/contain the documents required to be submitted together with the duly completed application form and the timelines within which the application will be disposed of, subject to receipt of necessary documents.

-• The Client will have the option to receive all the correspondences, loan documents, recall notices etc. relating to loan in vernacular language or a language understood by the Client.
-In such a scenario, the Client shall communicate their preferred language separately.
+• The customer will have the option to receive all the correspondences, loan documents, recall notices etc. relating to loan in vernacular language or in a language as understood by the customer.
+For this purpose the customer needs to indicate his/her/its preference in the loan application form by selecting the appropriate option.

 • Receipt of completed application forms will be duly acknowledged within appropriate timeframe.